-To investigate the relative contribution of improved representation of dynamical features and reduction in bias to the RMSD reduction between the free run and the analysis, we also compute the RMSD between the free run and the 'bias adjusted observations'.
-The 'bias adjusted observations' have the bias between the observations and the free run removed and, for each depth bin, are given by $v_o(t) - (\bar{v_o} - \bar{v_f})$, where v_o are the observations in the depth bin for observation times $t = t_1, t_2,t_n, v_f$ are the corresponding values from the free run and the overbar represents the time-mean of the variables over the 2-year period.
-For the Argo and XBT observations, the bias between the free run and the observations is small and the RMSD ${Freerun-Obs}$ and the RMSD between the free run and the 'bias adjusted observations' (blue and grey dashed lines in Figure 11, respectively) match closely.
+- To investigate the relative contribution of improved representation of dynamical features and reduction in bias to the RMSD reduction between the free run and the analysis, we also compute the RMSD between the free run and the 'bias adjusted observations'.
+The 'bias adjusted observations' have the bias between the observations and the free run removed and, for each depth bin, are given by $v_o(t) (\bar{v_o} \bar{v_f})$, where v_o are the observations in the depth bin for observation times $t = t_1, t_2, ..., t_n, v_f$ are the corresponding values from the free run and the overbar represents the time-mean of the variables over the 2-year period. - 10 For the Argo and XBT observations, the bias between the free run and the observations is small and the RMSD{Freerun-Obs} and the RMSD between the free run and the 'bias adjusted observations' (blue and grey dashed lines in Figure 11, respectively) match closely.
 The RMSD reduction for the analysis (magenta line) is due to better representation of the dynamical features.
 The vast majority of glider observations are taken on the continental shelf in water depths less than 100m.
-For these shallow observations, the bias between the free run and the observations is small, the RMSD ${Freerun-Obs}$ and the RMSD between the free run and the 'bias adjusted observations' match closely, and the RMSD reduction in the analysis represents improved representation of the dynamical features.
-The glider observations below 100m represent only 2 separate glider missions (refer to Section 3.4.9), so the bias has little meaning.
+For these shallow glider observations, the bias between the free run and the observations is approximately 1.5° C (not shown).
+The bias in the - 15 analysis is close to zero and this reduction in bias contributes to the reduction in the $\text{RMSD}{Analysis-Obs}$ compared to the free run (the RMSD between the free run and the 'bias adjusted observations' (grey dashed line) is less than the $\text{RMSD}{Freerun-Obs}$ (blue line)).
+There is further reduction in the $\text{RMSD}{Anslysis-Obs}$ (magenta line) compared to the RMSD between the free run and the 'bias adjusted observations' (grey dashed line) indicating improved representation of dynamical features.
+It should be noted that the glider observations below 100m represent only 2 separate glider missions (refer to Section 3.4.9), so the bias has - 20 little meaning over this depth range.

 As the Argo profiling floats measure both temperature and salinity at each observation time we are able to assess the residual reduction in terms of potential density throughout the water column (Figure 12), describing the improvement in the representation of the density structure in the analysis.
-The free-running model has some skill in predicting potential density as sampled by the Argo floats in the upper 500m, as the RMSD ${Freerun-Obs}$ is less than the $RMSD{Analysis-Obs}$ in potential density is reduced to about half of the RMSD ${Freerun-Obs}$ in the upper 500m; the upper layer that is most effected by mesoscale eddies.
-The RMSD ${Analysis-Obs}$ in potential density peaks in the upper 100m at 0.24 kgm $^{-3}$ and decreases gradually to below 0.1 kgm $^{-3}$ at 500m depth, remaining below that for the Argo-observed ocean deeper than 500m.
+The free-running model has some skill in predicting potential density as sampled by the Argo floats in the upper 500m, as the RMSD{Freerun-Obs} is less than the $RMS{ObsAnom}$ for the nominal depth bins.

+The RMSD{Analysis-Obs} in potential density is reduced to about half of the RMSD{Freerun-Obs} in the upper 500m; the upper layer that is most effected by mesoscale eddies.
+The RMSD{Analysis-Obs} in potential density peaks in the upper 100m at 0.23 kgm-3 and decreases gradually to below 0.1 kgm-3 at 500m depth, remaining below that for the Argo-observed ocean deeper than 500m.